rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-12-02-dd1a667e4e849c52-opening-of-offer-for-sale-for-bank-of-maharashtra-the-bank-oversubscription-noti.md

 stocks:
 - MAHABANK
 tags:
+- bank-of-maharashtra
+- equity-sale
+- ipo
 - ofs
-- offer-for-sale
-- bank-of-maharashtra
 - oversubscription
-- equity-sale
-- public-offering
 title: Opening of Offer for Sale for Bank of Maharashtra - Oversubscription Notice
 ---